How Is Dry Eye Syndrome Treated?

 • Get an humidifier: In most cases, a bad environment is the main cause of dry eyes, so heating can solve your problem.
 Air conditioners add moisture to the room where the air is.
 The more humid the weather, the slower the tears, and the better for your eyes.
 However, it is important to open windows to ventilate the area when you are not in the house to prevent mold growth.
 Also, if you live or work in a dusty environment, consider buying an air filter to clean the air.

-You can buy it on amazon: LEVOIT Top Fill Humidifiers for Bedroom, 2.5L Tank for Large Room
+You can buy it on amazon: LEVOIT Top Fill Humidifiers for Bedroom

 • Drink more water: Drinking plenty of water and staying hydrated are key to staying healthy.
 It ensures the normal functioning of almost all our organs, including our eyes.
 Water helps keep your eyes moist, keeps tears from drying out.
 It is recommended that you drink 8 glasses of water a day.
 Don’t wait until you’re thirsty before drinking water because you’re already dehydrated.
 Carry a water bottle and drink water at all times.